 How are your antennas shipped?

 I use USPS Priority Mail to ship my antennas.
 I find that Priority Mail gives you the best price, speed, and deliverability.
-The 6 meter antennas are shipped UPS 3 day select which works best due to their length.
-International orders are usually shipped USPS Airmail Parcel Post.
+The 6 meter antennas are shipped UPS Ground service which works best due to their length.
+International orders are usually shipped USPS International Priority.
+More on shipping can be found on the Ordering Information page.

 Can the antenna be painted?